im3sanger/dndscv/README.md

 	quantify selection in cancer and somatic evolution (Martincorena *et al.*, 2017).
 The package contains functions to quantify dN/dS ratios for missense, nonsense and essential splice mutations, at the level of individual genes, groups of genes or at whole-exome level.
-The *dNdScv* method was designed to detect cancer driver genes (*i.e.* genes under positive selection in cancer) on datasets ranging from a few samples to thousands of samples, in whole-exome/genome or targeted sequencing studies.
+The *dndscv* function within the package was designed to detect cancer driver genes (*i.e.* genes under positive selection in cancer) on datasets ranging from a few samples to thousands of samples, in whole-exome/genome or targeted sequencing studies.

-Although initially designed for cancer genomic studies, dNdScv can also be used to quantify
+Although initially designed for cancer genomic studies, this package can also be used to quantify
 	selection in other resequencing studies, such as SNP analyses, mutation accumulation studies in bacteria or for the discovery of mutations causing developmental disorders using data from human trios.